patrickrop-cloud/password_locker-App/README.md

 Text editor i.e Visual Studio Code version control i.e Git
 Github
-To access this application, you can clone to your local machine using the following commenad;
+To access this application, you can clone to your local machine using the following command;
 $ git clone https://github.com/patrickrop-cloud/password_locker-App
 Cd into the app folder, then open using your favourite text editor.